What is knee replacement surgery?

 How long does it take for a knee replacement to heal?

-Following surgery, you should be able to go home from hospital after two to four days, depending on your particular circumstances.
 You'll need to use crutches or walking sticks for a few weeks and a physiotherapist will help you strengthen your knee with specific exercises.
 This will help you return to normal activities as soon as possible.

 Your recovery will take time and it’s important to balance resting and exercise as instructed.
 You should also avoid kneeling down as it might be uncomfortable and put pressure on your knee replacement.